TarunRaveesh/amFOSS-tasks/README.md

 # _amFOSS-tasks Repo_ - By Tarun Raveesh
 My name's Tarun Raveesh (S1 - CSE A [2020]), I'm a Computer Software cum Hardware enthusiast.

-I am looking forward to joining The amFOSS Club, have tried to give my best short at these Tasks.
+I am looking forward to joining The amFOSS Club, have tried to give my best short at these Tasks 😁.
 ## Table of Contents

 | **Task** | **Description** | **Status** |